getherbie/herbie/example/site/pages/2-doc/3-contents/2-page-properties.md

 ## Predefined variables

-There are some predefined (=reserved) variables that are used by the system.
+There are some predefined and reserved variables that are used by the system.
 These can be assigned a value in the page properties block of a page.

 {{ snippet("@site/snippets/variables.twig", {type:"vars_page"}) }}